Driving Tests - Essential Information

 Practical Driving Test

-For approximately 10 minutes of the test you will be required to drive independently by either following; road signs to a specified destination, a series of directions or a combination of both.
-You should listen to all the instructions the examiner gives and ask questions if you are unsure.
+For approximately 20 minutes of the driving test you will be required to drive independently either by following road signs to a specified destination or by following a sat nav.
+You should listen to all the instructions the examiner and the sat nav give and ask questions if you are unsure where you have been asked to drive.
+4 in 5 practical driving tests will follow a sat nav.
+If you go the wrong way, it doesn’t matter, as long as you don’t make a mistake while doing it.

-Below is a video from the DSA to prepare you for your driving practical test
+Below is a video from the DVSA to prepare you for your driving practical test